cthackers/SublimeGoBuild/README.md

 # Go Build

-This is a little plugin I've built for myself to help me working with Sublime Text 2 on GO projects.
+Sublime Go Build is a plugin for Sublime Text 2 that will help you create a Go project structure, and run/build/test your project from withing the editor.

 ## How to install